Garlic Infused Olive Oil (Easy 2-Ingredient Recipe)

 Instructions

-• In a small saucepan, add the olive oil and sliced garlic.
-Heat over low for about an hour until the garlic is lightly browned.
+• Heat over low for about 1 hour, stirring occasionally, until the garlic is lightly golden.

-• Keep in the refrigerator for about a month.
+• Store in the refrigerator and use within 1 month.

 Notes